Gabriel's horn: Converse

-The converse of Torricelli's acute hyperbolic solid is a surface of revolution that has a finite surface area but an infinite volume.
+The converse of Torricelli's acute hyperbolic solid would be a surface of revolution that has a finite surface area but an infinite volume.

 In response to Torricelli's theorem, after learning of it from Marin Mersenne, Christiaan Huygens and René-François de Sluse wrote letters to each other about extending the theorem to other infinitely long solids of revolution; which have been mistakenly identified as finding such a converse.

 Jan A. van Maanen, professor of mathematics at the University of Utrecht, reported in the 1990s that he once mis-stated in a conference at Kristiansand that de Sluse wrote to Huygens in 1658 that he had found such a shape:

 to be told in response (by Tony Gardiner and Man-Keung Siu of the University of Hong Kong) that any surface of rotation with a finite surface area would of necessity have a finite volume.

 Professor van Maanen realized that this was a misinterpretation of de Sluse's letter, and that what de Sluse was actually reporting that the solid "goblet" shape, formed by rotating the cissoid of Diocles and its asymptote about the y axis, had a finite volume (and hence "small weight") and enclosed a cavity of infinite volume.

 Huygens first showed that the area of the rotated two-dimensional shape (between the cissoid and its asymptote) was finite, calculating its area to be 3 times the area of the generating circle of the cissoid, and de Sluse applied Pappus's centroid theorem to show that the solid of revolution thus has finite volume, being a product of that finite area and the finite orbit of rotation.

 The area being rotated is finite; de Sluse did not actually say anything about the surface area of the resultant rotated volume.

-Such a converse cannot occur (assuming Euclidean geometry) when revolving a continuous function on a closed set.
+Such a converse essentially cannot occur:

-Theorem